neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

     npx neo-app@latest

-You'll be propted for a workspace name, starter app name, etc &mdash; accept the default for everything.
+You'll be prompted for a workspace name, starter app name, etc &mdash; accept the default for everything.
 As the command finishes it starts a server and opens a browser window.
 </details>